hdarparish/netflix-clone/README.md

 ## Description

-This is a Netflix clone project.
-The project uses the TMDB API.
+A Netflix clone website made using React.
+The website is connected to the TMDB API and requires an API key.

 Demo
 https://github.com/hdarparish/netflix-clone